angelo-wf/SnesJs/bugs.md

   - spc_smp: fails on 'CPU Timing/mem access times': "B7969B23 Failed 02" (expected because the SPC is not cycle accurate).
   - spc_timer: fails on 'timer read vs write': "1111111222 033A4611 Failed 02".
   - spc_dsp6: faild on 'Echo/basic': "Failed 03" (expected because echo is not implemented yet).

+## Broken SPC's

+The following SPC's are known to not load or sound noticeably incorrect.

+- Kirby Super Star: Peanut Plain
+  - Some instruments are too loud / sound wrong.